 To add a repeat symbol to the score use either of the following:

-Jumps are symbols in the score which tell the musician, and playback, to skip to a named marker (see below).
+Jumps are symbols in the score which tell the musician to skip to a named marker (see below).
 Jumps include the various kinds of D.C.
 (Da Capo) and D.S.
 (Dal Segno) text.

-Note: Jumps are taken only after all simple repeats are done.
+Note: Jumps are taken only after all simple repeats in the section are played through.

 If you click on a jump, some text boxes and a checkbox are displayed in the Jump section of the Inspector.
 These have the following effects on playback: